 BIOGRAPHY

-Born in Hungary in 1966, Peter Solymosi grew up in Dunaujvaros, a small town on the Danube.
+Born in Hungary in 1966.
 In 1985 he left Hungary and immigrated to Sweden as a political dissident.
 As a linguistic student in Sweden, Solymosi began to paint seriously.
 His most interesting works from this period are his "excavation paintings".
-These paintings consist of objects seemingly uncovered, layer by layer as if the canvas is an archeological site.
+These paintings consist of objects seemingly uncovered, layer by layer as if the canvas is an archaeological site.
 In 1992, after the sweeping political changes in Hungary, he returned to attend the prestigious Academy of Fine Arts in Budapest.
-At the Academy Solymosi studied under Gabor Dienes.
 He began to focus on landscapes, portraits and still lives.
 These paintings are marked by his intense attachment to line and light.
 Like his earlier works, they are layered with subtle allegory, but this time told by the curve of a horizon or the shadow of a glass filled with water.
-His first New York paintings and graphic print series are inspired by the lifeforms and unconscious shapes in the city.
-These series are made on themes as "cockroach" or "pilings".
-Painting and printmaking go hand in hand, the different techniques develop eachother.

 "Your printmaking is a significant reminder of your technical inventiveness in eloquent service to your strange and evocative images.
 The forms you conjure up out of the richly layered textures stir up complex responses: flashes of figuration followed by visceral reactions to what seem to be pure light and heat.
 The beauty of your surfaces serve up a feast for the eyes, but tantalizingly invite the viewer to touch, and while the textures assert their existence on the surface of the paper, the space you suggest is difficult to measure.
-The darks are a foil to the light emanating from within".
-Roberta Waddell, Curator of Prints at The New York Public Library.
+The darks are a foil to the light emanating from within".Roberta Waddell, Curator of Prints at The New York Public Library.

 Related education